ianquigley-sap/fiori-innovation-day-dallas/exercises/ex3/README.md

 ![image](fiori_dev_portal1.png)

-Please check if you can see the **Advanced features are enabled (Experimental)** sign up top.
-If this is the case, press the edit button on the list report.
+Please confirm that the **Advanced features are enabled (Experimental)** sign appears up top, then press the edit button on the list report.

 ![image](ex3img8.png)